Shringe/dunst-media-control/README.md

 ![](images/7.png)
 ![](images/8.png)

 This is a Bash script that uses Dunst to show an indicator on the screen when the volume, brightness, and song are changed.
 It ties into `playerctl` to fetch the current song title/artist/album.
 It can fetch the album art from a file or URL, and it will cache album art files in `/tmp` to reduce data usage and improve speeds.
+Album art has been tested with YouTube and Spotify on Arch Linux.

 ## Dependancies